Lab 1 – The collection of the oceanographic data

 Ocean Observatories Initiative website: https://oceanobservatories.org/

-- News and science highlights: https://oceanobservatories.org/science-highlights/
+- Science highlights: https://oceanobservatories.org/science-highlights/

 University of Washington Interactive Oceans website (focuses on the cabled array, lots of useful images and videos of instruments and research cruises): https://interactiveoceans.washington.edu/